anamatoso/connectivity-analysis-diffusion/README.md

 # Structural connectivity analysis in migraine patients

-This repository provides the code used to analyse the data of migraine patients in the paper: [TBC]
+This repository provides the code used to analyze the data of migraine patients in the paper: [Structural connectome changes in episodic migraine: the role of the cerebellum](https://doi.org/10.1101/2024.04.26.591265)

 The overall pipeline can be seen in the picture below: